A global issue; how the meat-and dairy industries impact our planet

 Global issues surrounding the meat- and dairy industries

-Livestock is a major threat to the environment.
 The livestock sector alone is responsible for more than 18% of all greenhouse gas emissions, which is more than all transport in the world combined.
-These numbers were published by The Food and Agricultural Organization.
+These numbers were published by The Food and Agricultural Organisation.
 Conversely, experts at the World Bank found that the livestock industry is actually responsible for up to 51% of global greenhouse gasses.
 On a worldly basis, cows produce 150 billion gallons of methane per day, and US methane emissions from livestock and natural gas are nearly equal.
 We know that methane gas produced by livestock has a global warming potential 86 times greater than that of CO2, and is 25-100 percent more destructive on the environment.
 Because of this, a reduction of livestock and methane emissions would benefit the environment almost immediately.

 Currently, land for livestock or for livestock-feed occupies nearly 1/3 of the world’s ice-free land.
 Because of the world’s growing population, and western-countries increasing demand for meat and animal products, the animal agriculture industry is still increasing.
 As mentioned above, 1/3 of the world’s ice-free land is already used for livestock.
 To be able to satisfy the request for more food, more and more land is cleared each day for the production.
 136 million acres, or 214,000 square miles of rainforest has already been cleared for animal agriculture.
 Every second, 1-2 acres are being cleared.
 The rainforests, also known as “The Lungs of the World”, once covered 14% of the Earth’s land surface.
 Today the rainforests cover a mere 6% of the world’s land surface, and it is estimated that during the course of the next forty years, the remaining rainforests will be completely gone.